opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### Supported faiss encoders

-You can use encoders to reduce the memory footprint of a k-NN index at the expense of search accuracy. faiss has several encoder types, but currently, the plugin only supports *flat* and *pq* encoding.
+You can use encoders to reduce the memory footprint of a k-NN index at the expense of search accuracy. faiss has several encoder types, but the plugin currently only supports *flat* and *pq* encoding.

 An example method definition that specifies an encoder may look something like this: